Trump hailed Roger Stone for standing up to Mueller. Some legal experts said that's tampering.

 Conway tweeted: "File under 18 U.S.C. §§ 1503, 1512" — sections of U.S. code dealing with witness tampering and obstruction of justice.

-Neal Katyal, acting solicitor general under former President Barack Obama, tweeted Conway was "right."
+Neal Katyal, acting solicitor general under President Barack Obama, tweeted Conway was "right."

 "This is genuinely looking like witness tampering," Katyal wrote.
 "DOJ (at least with a nonfake AG) prosecutes cases like these all the time.
 The fact it's done out in the open is no defense.
 Trump is genuinely melting down, and no good lawyer can represent him under these" circumstances.

-Democratic Sen. Mark Warner of Virginia, ranking member of the Senate Select Committee on Intelligence, said Trump's comments were a "serious" issue.
+Sen. Mark Warner of Virginia, ranking Democrat on the Senate Select Committee on Intelligence, said Trump's comments were a "serious" issue.

 "The President of the United States should not be using his platform to influence potential witnesses in a federal investigation involving his campaign," Warner wrote on Twitter.